stefanprodan/dockelk/README.md

 ### Elasticseach Nodes

-All Elasticseach nodes use the same Docker image that contains the HQ and KOPF management plugins along with a health check command.
+All Elasticseach nodes are using the same Docker image that contains the HQ and KOPF management plugins along with a health check command.

 ***Dockerfile***